jenish2002/CloudCar/README.md

 ## How to Use

-### Step 1
+### Step 1: Set up Android Studio with FLutter

-Install Android Studio from following link: https://developer.android.com/studio/install
+- Install Android Studio from following link: https://developer.android.com/studio/install

+- Install Flutter from following link: https://docs.flutter.dev/get-started/install

 This project is a starting point for a Flutter application.